 This course will assist students to conceptualise, initiate, plan and develop a research project appropriate to the Honours level.
-These activities will include the initial scoping of the project, literature reviews, writing workshops, pilot activities and project planning as well as substantial work towards the substance of the research project, in whichever form and using whichever method is selected.
-This course is intended to complement and extend upon MUSI4402 and to prepare students for the development and completion of their research in MUSI4604.
+These activities will include the initial scoping of the project, literature reviews, writing workshops, pilot activities and project planning as well as substantial work towards the substance of the research project.
+This course is intended to complement MUSI4402 or CAPA4001 and prepare students for the development and completion of their research in MUSI4604 or CAPA4003

 Newcastle City Precinct